 To exercise your right to live in the UK, you must be able to support yourself and your family without having to rely on public funds.

-You do not need to obtain a visa or work permit to work in the UK during the transition period.
+If you arrive in the UK from 31 January 2021, you now need to obtain a visa or work permit to work in the UK.

 If your family members want to exercise their right to live in the UK and are not themselves EEA or Swiss nationals, they will have to apply for an EEA family permit before they travel to the UK.